-General symptoms include:
+Early symptoms include:

 Tests to rule out other diseases include:

 Continued excessive drinking can shorten your lifespan.
+Your risk for complications such as bleeding, brain changes, and severe liver damage go up.
 The outcome will likely be poor if you keep drinking.

-Call your health care provider if:
+Call your provider if:

-Discuss your alcohol intake with your doctor.
-The doctor can counsel you about how much alcohol is safe to drink for your situation.
+Talk to your provider about your alcohol intake.
+The provider can counsel you about how much alcohol is safe for you.

 Carithers RL, McClain C. Alcoholic liver disease.
 In: Feldman M, Friedman LS, Brandt LJ.
 Feldman: Sleisinger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 84.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 86.